 Kennedy, of Atlanta — who also sits on the Federal Retirement Thrift Investment Board and had a previous career in investment and banking — has consulted with the University on high-profile hiring.
 He also has held leadership roles in some of the University’s major fundraising efforts, including the Bicentennial and the Carolina First campaigns, as he will in the campaign launching this fall.

 While expanding minority giving to the University, as a member of the National Steering Committee of the Carolina First Campaign, Kennedy established and chaired the Minority Alumni Committee that increased diversity on University advisory boards.
 The Carolina American Indian Center came out of the committee, and Kennedy has since organized the Alumni Committee on Racial and Ethnic Diversity, which he co-chairs.
-He received the Harvey Beech Outstanding Alumni Award, given in 2009 by the GAA-sponsored Black Alumni Reunion, and the William Richardson Davie Award in 2014 from UNC’s Board of Trustees.
+He received the Harvey Beech Outstanding Alumni Award in 2009, given by the GAA-sponsored Black Alumni Reunion, and the William Richardson Davie Award in 2014 from UNC’s Board of Trustees.

 Krawcheck, of New York, who attended UNC as a Morehead Scholar, held top posts at such financial firms as Smith Barney, Citi and Merrill Lynch before launching Ellevate, a global professional women’s network, and Ellevest, which focuses on investing for women.
 She recently published a book, Own It, on career management for women.

 Krawcheck has served on the UNC Board of Visitors, the UNC Foundation Investment Board and the Global Leadership Council and joined committees focused on investments, global leadership and development.
 A member of the Morehead-Cain Central Selection Committee periodically since 2001, she has been the keynote speaker at the foundation’s finalists banquet and at its alumni forum.
 Krawcheck addresses on-campus events such as the Carolina Women’s Leadership Conference and hosts Carolina alumni events at her home.
-In 2003, she received the GAA’s Distinguished Young Alumna Award, and in 2014, the William Richardson Davie Award from UNC’s Board of Trustees.
+In 2003, she received the GAA’s Distinguished Young Alumna Award and, in 2014, the William Richardson Davie Award from UNC’s Board of Trustees.